dadafafa/draw.io/README.md

  $ sudo iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE

 + tips: Pay attention to fill in eth0, different machines are different,
-+ you can enter `ifconfig` in the terminal to view the network card network
++ you can enter `ifconfig` in the terminal to view the network card
 + and the name of the network card
 ```
 # 4. Start VPN